delta-io/delta/PROTOCOL.md

 -|-
 numRecords | The number of records in this file.

-Per column statistics record stats for each column in the file and they are encoded mirroring the schema of the actual data.
+Per-column statistics record information for each column in the file and they are encoded mirroring the schema of the actual data.
 For example, given the following data schema:
 ```
 |-- a: struct